isakkjerstad/Python/README.md

-# Python
+# The Python repository
-Independent and random Python projects.
+This repository is used to store and share independent, small and random Python projects.